naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

-## Description
-Affiliate Deal Booster automates the creation and display of personalized affiliate coupon deals on your WordPress site.
-It tracks clicks for performance insights and incentivizes users with coupon codes, helping bloggers and affiliate marketers boost affiliate revenue effortlessly.
+Affiliate Deal Booster is a WordPress plugin designed to help bloggers and affiliate marketers easily display customizable coupon and deal widgets on their sites.
+This plugin boosts conversion rates by presenting enticing offers with expiration dates and affiliate link integration.

 ## Features

-- Easy admin interface to add, edit, and remove affiliate deals
+- Simple shortcode-based coupon and deal display
-- Supports coupon codes with expiry dates
+- Customizable title, coupon code, description, expiry date, and button text
-- Frontend shortcode `[affiliate_deal_booster]` for listing deals
-- Click tracking with AJAX for performance analytics
-- Opens affiliate links in new tabs
+- Automatic expiration handling with messages
+- Clean, responsive, and attractive design
-- Lightweight and self-contained single-file plugin
+- No external dependencies, lightweight and fast

 ## Installation

-1. Upload the plugin PHP file to your `/wp-content/plugins/` directory.
+1. Download the plugin PHP file and upload it to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress admin dashboard under Plugins.
+2. Activate the plugin through the WordPress 'Plugins' menu.
-3. Go to **Affiliate Deal Booster** menu in dashboard to add and manage deals.
+3. Optionally, customize your shortcode parameters for your coupon widgets.

 ## Setup

-- Add affiliate deals with Title, Affiliate Link, coupon code (optional), and expiry date (optional).
-- Use the shortcode `[affiliate_deal_booster]` in any post or page to display your active deals.
+No additional setup is required.
+Use the shortcode anywhere in posts, pages, or widgets to display deals.

 ## Usage
-- Visitors see a list of your affiliate deals including coupon codes.
-- When a visitor clicks a deal, the click is tracked internally and the affiliate link opens in a new tab.
-- Review click performance by inspecting stored click counts via the database or extend the plugin for dashboard stats.

-*For premium features like advanced analytics, customizable widgets, and priority support, upgrade to the premium version coming soon.*
+Use the `[affiliate_deal]` shortcode with optional attributes:

+[affiliate_deal title="Deal Title" coupon="COUPON123" deal_url="https://affiliate-link.com" description="Save 20% today!" expiry="2025-12-31" button_text="Shop Now"]

+### Attributes

+- `title` — Title of the deal (default: "Special Deal")
+- `coupon` — Coupon code to display (default: none)
+- `deal_url` — URL for the affiliate deal (required for button)
+- `description` — Short description of the offer
+- `expiry` — Expiry date in `YYYY-MM-DD` format; expired deals will show an expired notice
+- `button_text` — Text for the call-to-action button (default: "Get Deal")

+Place these shortcodes in posts, pages, or widgets where you want the affiliate deal to appear.

+---

+Affiliate Deal Booster helps monetize your WordPress site by driving affiliate sales with attractive and user-friendly discount widgets, supporting both free and premium upgrade paths for enhanced analytics and automation.